prominenceai/deepstream-services-library/docs/api-source.md

 ```C
 DslReturnType dsl_source_uri_uri_set(const wchar_t* name, const wchar_t* uri);
 ```
-This service sets the URI to use by the named URI source.
+This service sets the URI for the named URI source to use.

 **Parameters**
 * `name` - [in] unique name of the URI Source to update.
-* `uri` - [in] unique resource identifier (URI) for the Source to use.
+* `uri` - [in] uniform resource identifier (URI) for the Source to use.

 **Returns**
 * `DSL_RESULT_SUCCESS` on successful update.
 One of the [Return Values](#return-values) defined above on failure.